tak-bro/aicommit2/README.md

 aicommit2 config set ANTHROPIC.model=claude-instant-1.2
 ```

+##### Unsupported Options

-> Anthropic does not support the following options in General Settings.
+Anthropic does not support the following options in General Settings.

-> - tiemout
+- timeout

 ### Mistral